 Scott co-founded the Songwriters Association of Mid-North Indiana and the Shirley Martin Scholarship for Young Songwriters.
 The association fosters and encourages songwriters to continue their creative efforts with monthly meetings and shows in Lafayette.
 The scholarship program rewards songwriting beginners with monetary scholarships and a custom-made guitar to further their music aspirations.

 Scott manages Hoosier Surf Records, an independent record label.
-Over the past few years, he has produced CD projects for several other recording artists and various organizations.
+Over the past few years, he has produced albums for several other recording artists and various organizations.

 Scott and Vickie

-In their current duo, Vickie and Scott trade off on lead vocals. mixing original tunes with captivating covers.
+As a duo, Vickie and Scott trade off on lead vocals, mixing original tunes with captivating covers.
 Audiences particularly enjoy their warm harmony vocals, acoustic guitars and Vickie’s ability to sweeten the sound with piano accordion.
 Scott and Vickie have been married since 2008 and this duo is commonly accompanied by other top notch musicians at venues such as corporate events, festivals, churches, parks and restaurants.
-They have been featured worship musicians for Goodwill industries International Convention at the Westin Hotel in Indianapolis, Indiana, and have played for Conner Prairie Historic Park, Fishers, Indiana.
+They have been featured worship musicians for Goodwill Industries International Convention at the Westin Hotel in Indianapolis, Indiana, and have played for Conner Prairie Historic Park, Fishers, Indiana.

 “I am also grateful for each and every member of the band and the cohesiveness of the group.
 It allows for a level of artistic creativity and flexibility that might not be possible otherwise.
 Together, Scott and I feel we’ve been blessed to be able to share in our hobbies and to share our music with you from the stage, surrounded by such an incredible group of musicians.
 It is those rock-solid men and women around us, and the many people who come out to listen, who make performing music such fun and such an honor.”